britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-01.md

 ### Tracking address usage with web cookies

 Many web sites only encrypt a small fraction of their transactions.
-A popular pattern was to use HTTPS for the login information, and then use a "cookie" to associate following clear-text transactions with the user's identity.
+A popular pattern is to use HTTPS for the login information, and then use a "cookie" to associate following clear-text transactions with the user's identity.
 Cookies are also used by various advertisement services to quickly identify the users and serve them with "personalized" advertisements.
 Such cookies are particularly useful if the advertisement services want to keep tracking the user across multiple sessions that may use different IP addresses.

 As cookies are sent in clear text, a PPA can build a database that associates cookies to IP addresses for non-HTTPS traffic.
 If the IP address is already identified, the cookie  can be linked to the user identify.
 After that, if the same cookie appears on a new IP address, the new IP address can be immediately associated with the pre-determined identity.